slatedocs/slate/source/includes/gcp/_instance_groups.md

 ### Instance groups
-An instance group is a collection of VM instances that you can manage as a single entity
+An instance group is a collection of VM instances that you can manage as a single entity.
+Instance groups are used to apply load balancing to groups of heterogeneous instances.

 <!-------------------- LIST INSTANCE GROUPS -------------------->